rpp0/emma/README.md

 ## Getting started

-EMMA needs at least two machines to perform an analysis: a master (low-end device for sending commands) and one or more slaves (high-end devices).
+Although EMMA can run on a single machine, ideally at least two machines should be used to perform an analysis: a master (low-end device for sending commands) and one or more slaves (high-end devices for performing calculations).
 At least one device must have `redis` installed and configured.
 Before continuing, make sure this device is listed as the backend in `settings.conf` (see above).

 On each slave that should perform computations, run the following command to automatically spawn worker processes for each available CPU: